 I Hear You

 “Listening is a magnetic and strange thing, a creative force.
 When we really listen to people there is an alternating current, and this recharges us so that we never get tired of each other.
-We are constantly being re-created.” – Author Brenda Ueland said,
+We are constantly being re-created.” – Brenda Ueland

 Listening to each other, listening to yourself, and listening to your own wisdom may be rarer than it seems.

-Recently, a friend asked me to come to California to watch her perform in a show.
+A friend once asked me to come to California to watch her perform in a show.
 Unfortunately, the performance was scheduled for a weekend that I’d made another important commitment that I didn’t feel I could break..
 She got pretty upset when I told her that I wouldn’t be there and why.
 She had the belief that because I chose to keep the previous commitment, it meant that I didn’t care enough for her and her work.
 I realized she could’ve avoided the pain if she had simply listened literally to what I was saying.

 I began to notice how I and others listen to each other.
 Or rather, don’t listen to each other.
 Sometimes when people seem like they’re listening, they’re actually doing something else while you are talking.
 They could be: